Gemba/skyscraper/docs/CLIHELP.md

 Also consider that almost all of these options are set at a useful default (and can therefore be left out) and should only be used / changed if your use case requires it.

 Most of the options can also be set in the `/home/<USER>/.skyscraper/config.ini` file thus removing the need to type them on command line all the time.
-Check the [config.ini doc](CONFIGINI.md) for more info on this.
+Check the [configuration documentation](CONFIGINI.md) for more info on this.
+The command line options control basic and advanced features.
+To fully harness the capabilities of Skyscraper you may also want to explore the additional expert options available when using a configuration file.

 ### Programmable Completion